gigamonkey/scheduler/README.md

 The number in brackets is the duration in minutes of the meeting, the text up to the colon is the title of the meeting, and everything after the colon is a comma-delimited list of attendees.
-The program will find a schedule for all the meetings taking into account everyone's current calendar and the need to not schedule conflicting meetings.

 Run: